-Dépaysement literally translates to “disorientation,” but it refers to a more travel-specific kind of confusion; that of being out of your element and away from your home country.
+Dépaysement literally translates to “disorientation,” but it refers to a more travel-specific kind of confusion: that of being out of your element and away from your home country.

-Ever heard a joke that was so terrible, yet delivered so earnestly, that you felt compelled laugh anyway?
+Ever heard a joke that was so terrible, yet delivered so earnestly, that you felt compelled to laugh anyway?
 That pity chuckle is known as jayus in Indonesian.

 Utepils may be a Norwegian word, but the act that it refers to—sitting outside in the sun and enjoying a beer—has universal appeal.
 Next time the weather cooperates, invite your friends out to the nearest beer garden for utepils.

 Are you a tidsoptimist or do tidsoptimists drive you crazy?
 A tidsoptimist is what the Swedish call someone who is always late.
 The word literally translates to a “time optimist,” meaning the person isn’t habitually running behind on purpose, but rather because they truly believe that they have more time than they really do.

 More from SmarterTravel: